shapiro-lab/semper-recode/docs/_build/_sources/usage.rst.txt

 .. py:method:: modify_TIS_in_frame(self, sequence)

-        Takes in a sequence and returns a modified sequence with lower TIS efficiency by modifying internal AUGs in the frame.
+        Takes in sequence and return modified sequence with lower TIS efficiency by getting the location of internal AUG (index) from find_in_frame() and modify the TIS -6 to + 3 of each index by replacing the TIS sequence with the sequence with lowest possible efficiency level according to master dataframe

    :param sequence: The input nucleotide sequence.
    :type sequence: str